MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ## Testing URL handling

-Testing your app's URL handling from a web browser won't work since page navigation in browsers do not trigger URL handling at the OS level.
+Testing your app's URL handling from a web browser won't work since in-browser page navigation does not trigger URL handling at the OS level.

 To test the feature, send yourself a URL in a chat message app, or a desktop email client like Windows Mail.
 You can also use the Windows Run app: